Prof. Carlos Carrillo Leads Wabash Valley Youth Symphony in Sunday Concert

 The program will include Professor Carrillo's Concierto Matinal, as well as a symphony by Jeremy Gill, conductor of the Harrisburg (Pennsylvania) Symphony Orchestra, who will also be conducting and speaking about his work.
 Other selections will include works by Mozart and Aaron Copland.

-The WVYS is comprised of 6th-through-12th grade students from six West Central Indiana counties.
+The WVYS is composed of 6th-through-12th grade students from six West Central Indiana counties.

 "This is truly an outstanding opportunity for the youth in this group to have both the exposure to new compositions and the ability to work with living composers," Carrilllo says.
 "It provides them a new and deeper understanding of the music, challenging them artistically and musically."